Neural Scaling Laws for Learning-based Identification of Nonlinear Systems

 In this section, we consider the compute NSL by considering the total amount of compute $c$ in terms of $\operatorname{flops}$ used to train the model.
 Since the other parameters (data size and model size) influence the compute NSL, these parameters need to be varied simultaneously.

-Figure~\ref{fig:compute-nmae-aff-ball} shows the compute-$\operatorname{nMAE}$ NSL for the input-affine architecture on the ball system.
+Figure~\ref{fig:compute-nmae-aff-ball} shows the compute-$\operatorname{nMAE}$ NSL for the input-affine architecture on the ball system using one break.
 The $x$-axis represents the compute in $\operatorname{flops}$ used to train the model (resource being scaled) and the $y$-axis represents the error (measured as $\operatorname{nMAE}$).
-Individual experiments are represented by points in the plot.
-The point color indicates the number of trajectories used to train the model (dataset size) whereas the point size represents the model size (in terms of total parameters).
+Individual experiments are represented by points in the plot. {The point color indicates the size of the dataset (in terms of individual data points)} whereas the point size represents the model size (in terms of total parameters).
 The approximate NSL given by \eqref{eq:broken_NSL} determined as described in the beginning of Section~\ref{sec:approximation} is represented by the blue curve.
-It is given by the formula We can see that the performance of models does not increase with more compute until the plateau of random guessing is being overcome at roughly $10^6 \ \operatorname{flops}$.
+It is given by the formula { } We can see that the performance of models does not increase with more compute until the plateau of random guessing is being overcome at roughly $10^6 \ \operatorname{flops}$.
 The curve then follows a small segment with steep slope.
 It then enters a large segment where it decays linearly on $\log$-$\log$ scale (which means that it approximately satisfies a power law) until approximately $10^{12} \operatorname{flops}$ which is the highest compute budget we considered.
 Hence, the NSL shown in Figure~\ref{fig:compute-nmae-aff-ball} has $b=2$ breaks.